Megogo: History

 In July 2016, appeared the MEGOGO LIVE direction, which was engaged exclusively in live broadcasts of sport and cultural events.
 In 2018, the project was completely reformatted and was replaced by the youth music channel MEGOGO LIVE.

-In October 2016, MEGOGO launched the social initiative «Look as you hear» (укр.Дивись як чутно), that creates opportunities to view the world's best content for viewers with hearing impairments, adding sign language translation, as well as visual impairments, creating typhlocomments.
+In October 2016, MEGOGO launched the social initiative "Look as you hear", that creates opportunities to view the world's best content for viewers with hearing impairments, adding sign language translation, as well as visual impairments, creating typhlocomments.
 All inclusive content is collected in a separate section.
-Also two separate interactive channels «Look as you hear» and «Cinema Sounds» were created.
+Also two separate interactive channels "Look as you hear" and "Cinema Sounds" were created.

 In early 2019, on the platform appeared the sports channel – MEGOGO Football, which broadcasts matches and reviews of European championships: La Liga, Liga 1, Bundesliga, Premier League.

 In December 2019, the company launched a new lineup, MEGOGO Audio, which offers audiobooks and podcasts.
 In May 2020, the media service opened the possibility for podcasters to download their own audio files.
 By now, in 2022, the section has more than 12 000 episodes of podcasts and more than 2000 fairytales for kids.

 At the end of 2019, the company broadened the range of its activities to become a mediaservice for the whole family.
 Before MEGOGO has positioned itself as a video service of movies, series, cartoons, shows and TV.
 Currently the company has launched its own channels, audio content with podcasts and audiobooks, and creates its own content.

 In 2020, Discovery and MEGOGO announced a partnership.
 As part of the cooperation, subscribers received access to the content of the Discovery+ online entertainment service.

 In July 2020, MEGOGO signed a memorandum of cooperation with the Ministry of Digital Transformation of Ukraine.

 In February 2021, the platform began creating audio series, the first of which tells about the Kureniv tragedy in Kyiv.
 There are currently 12 audio series available on the service.

 As of February 2022, MEGOGO is the exclusive broadcaster in Ukraine of such sports events: matches of the UEFA Champions League, UEFA Europa League and UEFA Conference League, La Liga, Ligue 1, DFB-Pokal, Copa América and Brazilian Championship A Series, Top Rank fights, K2 Promotions Ukraine, Bellator and much more.

 In February 2022, MEGOGO removed all Russian-made content and closed access to the service in Russia, suspending any of the Russian Federation.

 Later, in April 2022, the company launched a new business-unit – MEGOGO Outsourcing.
 Now MEGOGO can provide its services to external companies in the areas of IT, live broadcasts, production etc.

+In 2023, Megogo expanded its offer into Poland and Romania, providing popular TV channels through hybrid television.